-Admission to the Physical Therapy program is based on 1) admission to the Graduate School, 2) an earned bachelor's degree, 3) completion of all prerequisites, 4) 3.0 GPA in the last 60 semester credit hours; 3.0 GPA in math/science prerequisite courses; and a 3.0 overall prerequisite GPA.
-5) completion of a minimum of 20 unpaid observation hours, 6) three letters of recommendation, and 7) the Physical Therapy Admissions Review Committee's evaluation of the application materials submitted.
+Admission to the Physical Therapy program is based on 1) admission to the Graduate School, 2) an earned bachelor's degree, 3) completion of all prerequisites, 4) minimum 3.0 GPA in the last 60 semester credit hours; minimum 3.0 GPA in math/science prerequisite courses; and a minimum 3.0 overall prerequisite GPA.
+5) completion of a minimum of 20 unpaid observation hours, 6) contact information for three references, and 7) the Physical Therapy Admissions Review Committee's evaluation of the application materials submitted.